 Allow for their input.

-As your teenagers mature, treat them with maturity by allowing for their input.
-Be flexible and allow for your teen’s ideas to be considered.
-This affirms that they are thoughtful and trustworthy.
+As your adolescents mature, allow for their input.
+Be flexible and consider for your teen’s ideas.
+Parents, this action affirms that they are thoughtful and trustworthy.
 It shows that you value their ideas, too.
-And, once again your adolescent feels loved by you.
+And, your connection with your teen/tween improves when your adolescent feels accepted by you.

 Don’t give up.

 Parents of difficult adolescents: Please be encouraged to pursue your teen or tween!
-They can be exhausting.
+Teenage behavior can be exhausting.
 You may feel like you never get a break.

 Please make sure that you have a support system in place to encourage you.
 You ARE doing the right thing by loving them unconditionally.
 You ARE doing the right thing by staying strong in your boundaries.
 Love is unconditional.
 Freedom is earned.